frenchy13/ModestMullet/pages/aboutme.md

 subtitle: Simple person with a simple dream
 ---

 I had a modest mullet, now hair loss has robbed me of my power.
-All that is left is sharing two passions in my life
+All that is left is sharing two of the things I enjoy in life:

 - Mathematics
 - Table top war games